-- In the Hierarchy, expand the My Room group by clicking the arrow next to the My Room group icon.
+- In the Hierarchy, open up the My Room group by clicking the arrow next to the My Room group icon.

-Rotate the house so the interior isn't in the shade.
+Rotate the house so the interior is not in the shade.
 This will make it easier to see where you are placing objects.